Healthy meals don't start in your kitchen, they start at the grocery store. Start with a grocery list and use my tips at the grocery store.

-You can follow a few shopping strategies at the grocery store.
-Stay on the perimeter -- the most nutritious foods (fresh produce, seafood, meats and dairy products) tend to be placed around the edges.
-The heavily processed foods that are higher in fats, sugar and sodium are usually in the middle aisles.
+Then, at the grocery store.
+Stick to your list and do most of your shopping around the perimeter -- the most nutritious foods (fresh produce, seafood, meats and dairy products) tend to be placed around the edges.
+Stay away from heavily processed foods that are higher in fats, sugar and sodium are usually in the middle aisles.

+Most people need to eat more fruits and vegetables, so start in the produce section of the store.
 Choose fresh fruits and vegetables that are firm, ripe and unblemished.
-Watch out for mold, especially on berries and produce packed tightly together in small boxes.
+Watch out for mold, especially on berries and produce that's packed tightly together.
 Buy only the amount of produce you need for a few days so your fruits and vegetables don't spoil in your refrigerator.
-Buy frozen fruits and vegetables if you need to store them longer.
+Pick up frozen fruits and vegetables if you need to store them longer.

 Look for good quality meat, seafood and poultry.
 Color is not the best indicator of freshness, so follow your nose.
 Meats and seafood should smell fresh and clean.
 The flesh should firm, and not sticky or slimy.

 Take a few clear plastic bags from the produce department to the meat department.
 Raw meat should already be wrapped securely, but why take a chance on leakage?
 Put each selection into its own bag to be sure there will be no cross-contamination of raw meat juices onto the rest of your grocery items.